* June nonfarm payrolls up by 222,000 vs. est. 179,000

 Nonfarm payrolls increased by 222,000 jobs last month, data from the Labor Department showed, beating economists' expectations for a 179,000 gain.

-Average hourly earnings rose 0.2 percent in June after gaining 0.1 percent in May, but fell below the estimated 0.3 percent.
+Average hourly earnings increased 0.2 percent in June after gaining 0.1 percent in May.

 While the unemployment rate rose to 4.4 percent from a 16-year low of 4.3 percent, that was because more people were looking for work, a sign of confidence in the labor market.

-Investors are focused on wage growth and whether spending by consumers will be strong enough to back the Federal Reserve's plan to raise interest rates once more this year.
+Investors are focused on wage growth and whether spending by consumers will be strong enough to back the Fed's rate hike plans.

 Adding to the jitters are bets that the world's major central banks are moving closer to unwinding their ultra-loose monetary policies.